As an Amazon Associate I earn from qualifying purchases.

 - Communication UAVs – these help in the handling of communication and coordination between multiple agents in the presence of incomplete and imperfect information.

-- Trajectory generation UAVs – these UAVs have the ability to determine an optimal control maneuver to take to follow a given path or go to from a given location to another.
+- Trajectory generation UAVs – these UAVs have the ability to determine an optimal control maneuver in order to take to follow a given path or to go to from a given location to another.

 - Task allocation and scheduling – these UAVs have the ability to determine the optimal distribution of several tasks among a group of specified agents in the event that there are time and equipment constraints.